 There are several ways to see how a signature is displayed for a specific employee:

 From the Signature Editor: While you are editing a signature, you can preview it with details of a selected employee by selecting the employee from the list.
 Click Preview with employee and select the employee.
+You'll find it either on the bottom left or top right of your screen.

 From the Employees page: Click an employee’s name to open their Single Employee page, where you can preview all of their assigned signatures.